 It’s something to think about, whether you are an employee, a job hunter or student.
 But for the meantime, let us talk about learning a language if you love to travel and the benefits you will derive from adding a new language to your list of acquired skills.

 Do you feel apprehensive when traveling to a place where the language spoken is different from yours?
 In some destinations, you can get by speaking in English, but although the locals will be welcoming and helpful, think how much more enriching your travel will be if you can converse with the locals in their own language!

 Have you ever been to a country where you cannot comprehend a thing, making shopping, dining or going around a bit difficult?
 It’s an experience that is vastly different when you travel to a country where you can freely speak in your own language.
 But knowing the local language will definitely change how you see the country, its people and its culture, as you form a bridge to narrow the language barrier.

 If you do not know the local language, you are curtailed in meeting the locals and forming true friendships.
-If you only speak English, you’ll tend to seek other travelers who speak English as well.
+People that only speak English tend to seek other travelers who speak English as well.
 If you are in a group with other nationalities, they might try to include you in their group and converse with you, but this will be a rare occasion.
 You’ll have to accept the fact that it’s going to be frustrating because it would be difficult to understand one another.
 Likewise, they will soon get bored because the exercise will be futile.

 Somehow, even if you are with people who are all English-speakers, if you are not from their group, they will talk with the people in their group most of the time and will only talk to you when they have something to say directly to you.